mnylc/mnylc.github.io/pages/staff.md

 Kyle received a B.A. in communication, with a focus on radio and TV, from William Paterson University in New Jersey.

+## Timothy Johnson
+**HLSP Manager**

+tjohnson@metro.org

+Tim manages METRO’s Hospital Library Services Program (HLSP).
+He recently retired from the New York University Library as Director of the Tamiment Library and Wagner Labor Archives.
+He has experience working in academic, public and special libraries.
+From 2000 to 2005 he served as METRO’s Program Manager for HLSP.

+Tim has a BA in African American Studies (Earlham College), an MA in Library Science (Case Western Reserve University) and completed doctoral coursework at Rutgers University in African Diasporan History.

 ## Anne Karle-Zenith
 **Associate Director of Business Development**